 12 hours of non-stop dancing that benefits the Children’s Miracle Network

 This is a series of programming that happens throughout the first 40 days of classes.
-You’ll get to participate in wide-ranging social and cultural events, including an all-class party at the Missouri History Museum.
+You’ll get to participate in wide-ranging social and cultural events, including a performance by the St. Louis Symphony on the South 40.

 This important day celebrates the first day of classes at the Underpass.
 You’ll get quick snacks and free school supplies, and even have a picture taken to send home!